 w being the predetermined weights to reflect the priority and importance. x being the delta of factors under consideration, such as unemployment, wage growth, consumer spending, market volatility, potential GDP, etc.

 It is not important for the public to know the weightings, neither is it desirable.
-It is enough that the public know it is not a random decision.
+It is enough that the public knows it is not a random decision.

 To maintain credibility, the Fed has to confirm that it does indeed have a target, and yet in trying to achieve this, it must consider external factors as well – just like an archer estimating the distance of the bullseye, who must also consider the direction of the wind to be accurate in the trajectory of his arrow.